Anthony Grant (footballer, born 1987): Swindon Town

 On 2 September 2019, he joined League Two side Swindon Town on a four-month loan deal.
 Grant made his "Robins" debut against Leyton Orient on 7 September, replacing the injured Jordan Lyden in the first half of a 3–1 win.
 He made his full league debut in a 3–0 win over Macclesfield Town seven days later.
 On 6 January 2020, Grant made his loan move a permanent deal, signing for the "Robins" until the end of the 2019–20 season.
 During the mid-season break in play during the COVID-19 pandemic in England, Grant was named in three regional football journalist's "League Two team of the season (so far)".
 League Two clubs went on to vote to end the campaign early and promote Swindon as champions.
 Grant was named as the club's Player of the Season after polling 50% of the online vote, though had to receive the award via Zoom due to the pandemic.

-Grant was linked with a move to Blackpool in summer 2020, but ended up signing a one-year extension with Swindon.
-However he struggled for form in the 2020–21 season after playing through a niggling ankle injury.
-Manager Richie Wellens was replaced by John Sheridan in November and Grant reportedly fell out with the new manager, though Sheridan denied the rumours in the press.
+Grant was linked with a move to Blackpool in the summer of 2020 but ended up signing a one-year extension with Swindon.
+However, he struggled for form in the 2020–21 season after playing through a niggling ankle injury.
+Manager Richie Wellens was replaced by John Sheridan in November and Grant reportedly fell out with the new manager.
+However, Sheridan denied the rumours in the press.
 Sheridan asked Grant to play at centre-back in March, much to the midfielder's surprise.
 Grant ended the season with three goals in 37 games as Swindon were relegated after finishing second-from-bottom in League One.
 On 14 May 2021, it was announced that he would leave Swindon at the end of the season, following the expiry of his contract.
-However he reported back to the club for pre-season training as new head coach Ben Garner weighed up the possibility of offering him a new deal.
+However, he reported back to the club for pre-season training as new head coach Ben Garner weighed up the possibility of offering him a new deal.
 On 5 August, Grant re-signed for Swindon Town on a one-year contract extension.
 On 28 January 2022, Grant had his contract terminated by mutual consent, with the club reporting that "it was decided that a fresh start was needed for both parties".

 Scunthorpe United

 On 29 January 2022, Grant joined struggling League Two side Scunthorpe United on a free transfer.
 He was sent off on 15 March for a late challenge on Barrow's Josh Gordon in a damaging 1–0 defeat at Glanford Park.
-He was released by manager Keith Hill at the end of the 2021–22 season as the "Iron" were relegated into the National League.
+He was released by manager Keith Hill at the end of the 2021–22 season as the "Iron" were relegated to the National League.